apohllo/nlp/9-neural.md

    usage is based on sparse document model.
 3. Dense document retrieval is based on dense vector models provided by neural networks.
 These dense vectors might be generated directly, by e.g. avaraging the vectors of word embeddings belonging to a given text fragment.
-Yet such models performance is inferior to spare models.
+Yet such models performance is inferior to sparse models.
 4. More sophisticated models are trained directly on the document retrieval task.
-E.g. [DPR](https://arxiv.org/abs/2004.04906) uses a bi-encoder model that has a separate neural network for encoding the question and for encoding the passage.
+E.g. [DPR](https://arxiv.org/abs/2004.04906) uses a bi-encoder architecture that has a separate neural network for encoding the question and for encoding the passage.
    These netowrks are trained to maximise the dot-product of the vectors produced by each of the networks.
 5. Using dense vector representation requires computing the dense vectors for all passages in the dataset.
    These vectors might be stored in document stores such as [FAISS](https://github.com/facebookresearch/faiss) for faster retrieval,